10 Reasons why you should quit Facebook now…

 Sometimes it’s really difficult to actually avoid seeing these things as they pop up in your news feed.

-And yet they will ban a photo of a breastfeeding mother as quick as you can say ‘mysogyny’.
+And yet they will ban a photo of a breastfeeding mother as quickly as you can say ‘misogyny’.
 Priorities guys.
 Priorities.

 This shit just isn’t good enough.
 For a multi-billion dollar company to be failing the public in this way is just not acceptable.